misteraddons/mister_ini/IO Direct/README.md

 Note that you can't use HDMI output simultaneously when you use Direct Video.

+Sync-on-green IO board switch:
-YPbPr requires the Sync-on-green switch set to the ON position.
+- YPbPr requires the Sync-on-green switch set to the ON position.
+- All other analog video formats require the Sync-on-green switch set to the OFF position.

 VGA output is experimental.
 Most cores work great.
 Some cores don't have the scandoubler included due to space constraints (PSX, and N64).
 Still working on the native 480p cores (memtest, ao486, etc.)